ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 ### Secondary vCenter Server instances
 {: #design_commonservice-secondary-vcs}

 For cross instance redundancy, when the first secondary vCenter Server instance is added to an existing primary vCenter Server instance or current stand-alone vCenter Server instance, that primary instance AD DNS server IP address is used in the secondary vCenter Server instance and any subsequent secondary vCenter Server instance “secondary DNS” entry for all components that require a DNS server entry.
-For example, ESXi, vCenter, and NSX manager, and also add-on components, such as, HCX, Zerto, and Veeam.
+For example, ESXi, vCenter, and NSX Manager, and also add-on components, such as, HCX, Zerto, and Veeam.
 The primary site secondary DNS entry is then changed to the first secondary vCenter Server instances AD/DNS IP address.

 ## NTP services
 {: #design_commonservice-ntp}